CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

   <img width="800" alt="image" src="https://github.com/CarolinaChavezDavid/learning-AWS-practitioner-essentials/assets/77591347/d18a040c-ad29-439c-9aef-05b8888e0f8c">
 </div>

+**NAT getaway** is a network address translation (NAT) service.
+With a NAT getway instances in a private subnet can connect services outside your VPC.
+External services cannot initiate a connection with those instances.

 **Security group** is a virtual firewall that controls inbound and outbound traffic for an Amazon EC2 instance.
 By default, a security group denies all inbound traffic and allows all outbound traffic.
 You can add custom rules to configure which traffic should be allowed or denied.